adaptdk/usa-documentation/code-reviews/README.md

 Keep in mind that `main` branch should always be in a deployable state.
 If you submit a PR that relies on work not yet complete, ensure that merging your initial PR will not bring `main` into a non-functional state.
 How to acheive this is a judgement call dependent on the situation, but usually their are logical boundaries which can be used to segment what goes into a PR.
 If needed you can always fall back to a single, larger PR utilizing the WIP PR state on Github to allow others the opportunity to review as you go.

+## Reduce the number of handoffs

+Each handoff requires context switching and communication, all of which take time.
+During a review, if you see something small that needs changing, feel free to make the change while reviewing the PR.
+You can then push that change to the branch under reivew and comment back on the ticket calling the original author's attention to the change.

+When to do this is a judgment call.
+In general, choose the route that will help the team progress the fastest.
+In other words, if you can eliminate the need for a handoff by making a change yourself, this is usually the preferred option.
+On the other hand, if the needed change is large or intricate, it's likely better to request changes from the original dev and incur the cost of the handoff.
+In other words, it's a trade-off.

 ## Democratize code review

 As much as possible we should share code reviews between the core team members.